stryker-mutator/stryker-handbook/stryker4s/getting-started.md

 ## 2 Configure

 Stryker4s will look for a `stryker4s.conf` file in the root of your project.
-If found it will use the configured values.
+If found, it will use the configured values.
 All arguments in the configuration (and the file itself) are optional.
 You can find the possible values on our configuration page on [GitHub](https://github.com/stryker-mutator/stryker4s/blob/master/docs/CONFIGURATION.md#configuration).

 ## 3 Let's kill some mutants